 *GETS YOU DOING IT ALL.
-I noticed some middle-aged men in the park the other day and to there credit they were squeezing in a fairly intense workout in there lunch break.
-Mot certainly the session was productive, but naturally a workout under my direction would have looked very different.
+I saw some middle-aged men in the park the other day squeezing a fairly intense workout into their lunch break.
+The session was clearly productive, but a workout under my direction would have looked very different.
 There were too many stair runs, too many push ups and too many jerking sit ups for my liking.
-At the same level of effort they could have been using a broader range of exercises to spread the workload more evenly throughout the body.
-This would not only result in better overall physical development but reduced injury risk.
-My point is not that the workout was harmful or exceptionally dangerous but that comparatively a typical Personal Training session includes an array of exercises and aspects of fitness i.e. strength training, cardiovascular exercise, stability exercises and stretching.
-The effect is a workout which is steady in intensity, diverse, comprehensive and places limited strain on a particular joint.
-In short it's time effective. *FEATURES EXERCISES THAT ARE COMPLIMENTARY TO ONE ANOTHER AND COLLECTIVELY EFFECTIVE On similar lines to the previous point there are no magic exercises but a knowledge of exercises that are effective and appropriate is more than useful.
-Further to that is the art of selecting exercises which in combination don't overload a particular muscle group nor fatigue an area excessively.
-I strive to prescribe a combination of movements that cover the whole body and also enable the client to train at an effective intensity that can be maintained throughout the session, without super-human levels of drive.
-This is most certainly a skill that comes with experience and one of the true benefits of investing in sessions with an experienced Personal Trainer.
+At the same level of effort they could have been using a broader range of exercises to spread the workload across the body.
+This’d result in better overall development and less chance of injury.
+My point is not that the workout was dangerous but in comparison a typical Personal Training session includes an array of exercises and aspects of fitness i.e., strength training, cardio, core stability and stretching.
+The effect is a workout steady in intensity, varied and well-rounded which places limited strain on any particular joint.
+In short it's time effective. *FEATURES EXERCISES THAT ARE COMPLIMENTARY TO ONE ANOTHER AND COLLECTIVELY EFFECTIVE There are no magic exercises but a knowledge of suitable exercises that are effective helps.
+There’s an art to selecting exercises which together don't overload a particular muscle group or joint.
+I’m always trying to come up with a blend of movements that cover the whole body and mean there’s an intensity that can be sustained throughout the session, without need for immense drive.
+It’s a skill that comes with experience and a true benefit of investing in sessions with an experienced Personal Trainer.
 Are you interested in the benefits of Personal Training?
 Want to get your fitness routine kick started?
 Get in touch and we'll see how I can help.
 I offer mobile personal training at your home or nearby park which makes it very convenient and time effective.
-If you live in Frenchs Forest, Belrose, Davidson, Terrey Hills, St Ives, Forestville, Killarney Heights, Roseville, East Linfield, Seaforth, Mosman or a bit beyond I can come to you.
+If you live in Frenchs Forest, Belrose, Davidson, Terrey Hills, St Ives, Forestville, Killarney Heights, Roseville, East Linfield, Seaforth, Mosman I can come to you.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #personaltrainer #fitness #personaltraining
+Please share this with a friend via Facebook, Twitter, LinkedIn or email by clicking on one of the icons below. #personaltrainer #fitness #personaltraining #Frenchsforest #belrose #davidson